How To Sell A Car: A Step-By-Step Guide For First-Time Sellers

 Step 1: Organize Your Paperwork.

-You’ll want to gather several documents before you can advertise your car for sale:
+You’ll want to gather the required documents to sell your car before you can even advertise your car for sale:

 Car title: Make sure you have your vehicle’s title in your possession.
 Without it, you can't sell to a private party.
 If your car is still under an auto loan, call your lender to learn how to transfer the title when the time comes to transfer ownership.